k78ma/quartz/content/ML/GAN Quality Improvements.md

   - minibatch discrimination
   - truncation
 ---
-We've seen that [[Wasserstein GAN Loss]] helps with [[GAN Stability Analysis|GAN training stability]].
+We've seen that [[Wasserstein GAN]] helps with [[GAN Stability Analysis|GAN training stability]].
 However, we need more to generate high-quality images.

 ## Progressive growing
 In progressive growing: